adeism/GCertificateGenerator/README.md

         * `EMAIL_SUBJECT`: Set the email subject.
         * `EMAIL_BODY`: Customize the email body (use placeholders).

+## Example Email Output 📧

+Here's an example of what the email sent to the recipient will look like:

+     Subject: Your Certificate

+     Dear John Doe,

+     Please find your certificate attached.

+     Sincerely,
+     Your Organization

+     Attachment: Certificate John Doe.pdf

 ## Setup ⚙️

 1. **Open Script Editor:** Open the Google Sheet linked to your form.
 Go to "Extensions" > "Apps Script".